mookkiah/mahendran/_posts/2022-11-05-power-platform-coe-starter-kit.md

   - power_platform_users (required for `Add Maker to Group` flow - value for `admin_PowerPlatformUserGroupID`)
 - License - per user license as we work with multiple apps and assign it for above service account
 - Azure Active Directory app registration - to configure client id and secret to make Graph API calls by the COE starter kit.
+- If MFA enabled, it should have long expiration or conditional access - https://learn.microsoft.com/en-us/troubleshoot/power-platform/power-automate/conditional-access-and-multi-factor-authentication-in-flow

 ### Create Environment